French Open: Sky Scholar Daniel Altmaier beaten by Pablo Carreno Busta in fourth round

 Altmaier and Carreno Busta were originally scheduled to play on Court Suzanne Lenglen but were moved under the new roof on Court Philippe Chatrier after a lengthy rain delay led tournament organisers to amend the order of play.

+The 22-year-old Altmaier has stunned everyone at Roland Garros, coming through three rounds of qualifiers and making the fourth round having brushed aside all of his long-term injuries has has struggled with.

-22-year-old Altmaier has recovered from chronic abdominal and shoulder injuries to get inside the world's top 200 after some good performances on the Challenger Tour since the sport's restart from the coronavirus pandemic.
+He has battled into the world's top 200 after impressing on the Challenger Tour since the sport's restart from the coronavirus pandemic and his ranking points will have received an almighty boost after his efforts in Paris.

 Altmaier, undaunted, grew into the contest in the second set and opened up a 5-2 lead, only to then be broken in successive service games as the experienced Carreno Busta won five successive games to pinch the set.